 Is disclaimer language enough to protect an agency against E&O?

-Certificates of insurance are a vital and often urgent deliverable for insurance customers.
+Certificates of insurance are vital and often urgent documents for insurance customers who require proof of insurance.
 But for insurance agencies, they can be a stressful interruption and a potential source of errors and omissions (E&O) risk.

 An insurance company’s agent who makes an authoritative representation binds the insurance company, even when that specific representation is transmitted via a certificate of insurance and accompanied by general disclaimers.

-Because of this, we recommend agencies adopt additional measures to ensure they are adequately protected against E&O arising out of certificates of insurance.
+Because of this, agencies should take extra steps to protect themselves from E&O resulting from certificates of insurance.
 In this post, we’ll cover several E&O prevention best practices agencies can incorporate.

 E&O prevention prior to binding

 In our experience working with insurance organizations, E&O prevention should begin prior to binding coverage.
 Below are some best practices we recommend agencies adopt.

 - Review and compare.
 Carefully review all applications and updates at renewal and compare them to quotes before binding.
 Ensure any changes in forms do not leave gaps based on the insured’s current operations.

 - Include confirmations.
 In your bind orders, confirm what additional insured endorsements are acceptable, and when these or other forms can be attached to certificates.
 Additionally, address your authority to issue certificates for policies placed through wholesale brokers or other non-direct relationships.
 You should also specify who is responsible for sending 30-day cancellation notices to holders.